Write and edit source code

 When you work with code, DataGrip ensures that your work is stress-free.
-It offers various shortcuts and features to help you add, select, copy, move, edit, fold, and save code.
+It offers various shortcuts and features to help you add, select, copy, move, edit, fold, find occurrences, and save code.

 For navigation inside the editor, refer to Editor basics.

-If you do not remember a shortcut for the action you want to use, press Ctrl+Shift+A to find any action by name.
+If you do not remember a shortcut for the action you want to use, press Control+Shift+A to find any action by name.

 You can use the same dialog to find classes, files, or symbols.
-For more information, refer to Search for a target by name.
+For more information, refer to Search in DataGrip.

 Toggle read-only attribute of a file